ycrc/ycrc.github.io/docs/clusters/milgram_rhel8.md

 Please note that the `rhel8_devel` and `rhel8_day` partitions have the same job limits (e.g.maximum time limit) as the `interactive` and `day` partitions, respectively.

+During this testing phase, there will be no charges applied to jobs which run in the RHEL8 partitions.

 ## Common Errors

 ### Python not found